Code it once. Clyr codes it forever

 How automated expense coding works

-Rules run the moment a transaction lands.
-Build them from conditions like vendor, amount, and card, and set the coding they apply: GL account, project, property, customer, department, or cost code.
+Rules remove the predictable part.
+Match on the vendor, the amount, or the card, and set what happens: the GL account, the project, the property, the customer, the department, the cost code.
 The gas station near the shop, the monthly software subscription, the usual supplier: coded before anyone looks at them.

 AI that learns your chart of accounts